SinaKarvandi/windbg2ida/README.md

 # windbg2ida
-Windbg2ida let you dump each step in Windbg then shows these steps in IDA
+Windbg2ida lets you dump each step in Windbg then shows these steps in IDA